 As you can see in this picture, the edges of the pathway are neatly maintained to prevent grass from growing over it.
 Taking an edger along the sides of any walkway or garden bed will cut down the grass and create a neat line that helps define the space.

-- 10. Greenworks Pro Brushless Edger
+- 2. Greenworks Pro 80V Brushless Edger – Step-Up Pick

 - Lawn Edger Buying Guide

 - Bottom Line

 1. Bully Tools 92251 Round Lawn Edger – Top Pick